Save the date!

 Dates for future Belfast Children's Festival - Add them to your diary now!

-Creative Child is a programme of direct contact creative experiences using arts-based engagement to explore communication, opinion, literacy and creativity with children.
+Creative Child is a programme of direct contact creative experiences using arts-based engagement to explore and foster confidence, imaginative skills, and critical thinking skills with children.

 The Creative Child programme began in 2013 and drew on previous work from 2011 - 2014 in developing drama and critical appraisal skills in children and the adults in their lives.
 Following subsequent years of both primary and secondary research, Creative Child has evolved into an extended engagement program, delivering a series of child led, process based, creative workshops combined with performance visits for children, their teachers and parents.

 The program works with children in Nursery schools (and has previously been run in Primary school), while also offering training & creative support to parents and teachers.

 It directly supports key priorities in child development and education, bringing under-engaged children forward and increasing literacy, confidence, imagination and critical vocabulary.
 We do this by putting the child at the centre of what we do while investing heavily in a high level of training and preparation for our project artists and personnel.

 The Creative Child project is part of Young at Art’s year round education programme.
 It is a fully funded project, working with schools from some of the most deprived areas in Belfast.
 In 2020 we worked with 15 Nursery schools across North, West, and East Belfast.